 The Jotunheimen area contains the Jotunheimen National Park, which was established in 1980 and covers an area of 1,151 square kilometres.
-The mountain range Hurrungane is also inside the national park with the sharpest peaks in Jotunheimen.
-Adjacent to the national park border is Utladalen Nature Reserve which covers the valley Utladalen and the mountain Falketind, amongst others.
+The mountain range Hurrungane is also inside the national park, with the sharpest peaks in Jotunheimen.
+Adjacent to the national park border is Utladalen Nature Reserve which covers the Utladalen valley and the Falketind peak, amongst others.

 The Hardangervidda is a mountain plateau in the Hardanger region of western Norway, and is the largest such plateau in Europe.
-It has a cold year-round alpine climate and is the site of one of Norway's largest glaciers - Hardangerjøkulen.
+It has a cold year-round alpine climate and is the site of Hardangerjøkulen, one of Norway's largest glaciers.
 Much of the plateau is protected as part of Hardangervidda National Park; it is a popular tourist and leisure destination for many outdoor activities.

 Rondane National Park is the oldest national park in Norway, established on 21 December 1962.
 The park contains 10 peaks above 2,000 metres (6,560 ft), with the highest being Rondeslottet at an altitude of 2,178 metres (7,146 ft), and the park is an important habitat for herds of wild reindeer.